englishphilosophy/hume-texts-online/notes/help.md

 - "govern(ed\|ment)?" - question marks and pipes can be combined; this matches "govern", "governed", and "government"
 - "(govern\|governed\|government)" - this is equivalent to the previous example, but easier to read; in some cases an explicit disjunction may get the job done just as well
 - "hypothes.s" - a full stop is a wild-card that matches any character, hence this matches both "hypothesis" and "hypotheses" (as well as, in theory, "hypothesas", "hypothesbs", "hypothescs", etc.)

+There is no easy way to perform conjunctive searches using regular expressions.
+To search for paragraphs containing two or more expressions, search for the first expression, and then search for subsequent expressions within the range of the current results.